-You’ll experience the best of all worlds—in a college town like no other.
-Downtown South Bend is just a quick bike ride away and offers a vibrant restaurant and nightlife scene.
-You’ll fall in love with our corner of northern Indiana and its proximity to anything you need.
-Great shopping, miles of beaches on Lake Michigan, arts, and entertainment.
-You can even hop on a nearby train for an easy day trip to Chicago.
+As a Saint Mary’s College student, you’ll enjoy a unique college town experience in South Bend.
+Just a quick bike ride away from campus, downtown South Bend awaits with its lively restaurant and nightlife scene, making it a hub for dining and entertainment.
+You’ll fall in love with our corner of northern Indiana and its proximity to everything you need.
+From great shopping to miles of beaches on Lake Michigan, arts and culture, and entertainment, South Bend has it all.
+And if you ever want a change of scenery, you can easily hop on a nearby train for a day trip to Chicago.

 Affordable, Convenient Living